 Just For Today Meditation for NA: What It Is and How It Helps

-The power of positive intention may sound like something a corny sign or guru might try to push on unsuspecting skeptics, but the concept is real and backed by an increasing amount of science.
-In fact, the concept of a positive daily meditation is at the very center of the Narcotics Anonymous (NA) program and it’s one that’s helped thousands of people through their battles with addiction.
+The power of positive intention may sound like a mystical, new-age idea, but the concept is real and backed by an increasing amount of science.
+In fact, the concept of a positive daily meditation is at the very center of the Narcotics Anonymous (NA) program, and it’s helped thousands of people through their battles with addiction.

-You might hear it called the Just For Today Meditation or Just For Today Prayer, or see it simplified in writing as the JFT.
-But it all amounts to the same helpful concept.
+You might hear this meditation called the Just For Today Meditation, the Just For Today Prayer, or even just JFT.

-The Just For Today ritual is a form of daily meditation, often administered at NA meetings (and other self-help groups, including Alcoholics Anonymous), in which a list of daily goals and affirmations are recited.
-Each line starts with the phrase “Just for today,” making the prayer almost like a daily spiritual to-do list.
+The Just For Today ritual is a form of daily meditation, often administered at NA meetings (and other self-help groups, including Alcoholics Anonymous), in which a list of daily goals and affirmations is recited.
+Each line starts with the phrase “Just for today.”
+This makes the prayer almost like a daily spiritual to-do list.

-These goals can be, and usually are, centered around the smaller day-to-day details that add up to the big-picture ways we deal with daily stressors.
-Most of the time, each promise is structured so the reciter is pledging to let go of or accept these small things, in the name of their recovery, mental health, and inner peace.
+These goals usually center around the smaller day-to-day details that add up to the big-picture ways we deal with daily stressors.
+The promises are designed to help people let go of or accept these small things in the name of their recovery, mental health, and inner peace.

 One classic example is the short-and-sweet: Just for today, I am grateful to be alive.

-- Just for today I will try to live through this day only, not tackling my whole life problems at once.
+• Just for today, I will try to live through this day only, not tackling my whole life’s problems at once.

-- Just for today I will try to adjust myself to what is and not force everything to adjust to my own desires.
-I will accept my family, friends, my business, my circumstances as they come.
+• Just for today, I will try to adjust myself to what is and not force everything to adjust to my own desires.
+I will accept my family, friends, my business, and my circumstances as they come.

-The concept behind the prayer is twofold: First, it allows us the opportunity to check in with ourselves, and our recovery journey, on a daily basis.
-Since the daily meditation compiles a list of things we pledge to accept and live in peace, it can be used as a running tally or check-list to remind us of things that may potentially trigger us.
+The concept behind the prayer is twofold: First, it allows us the opportunity to check in with ourselves and our recovery journey daily.
+Since the daily meditation compiles a list of things we pledge to accept and live in peace, it can be used as a running tally or checklist to remind us of things that may potentially trigger us.

 How Does the Just For Today Meditation Help?

-So how, exactly, is this more than just a corny concept?
+So how, exactly, is this more than just a nice concept?

 The physical act of recitation activates all sorts of different areas in your brain and body, including those connected to actually moving your jaw, mouth, and tongue, and others that ring in your ears when they pick up the vibrations of your words.
-The act of forming words, hearing words, then processing those words gets our brains to light up in several different areas, giving the act a greater overall impact.
+The act of forming, hearing, and processing those words lights our brain up in several different areas, giving the act a greater overall impact.

-It’s the same concept behind the age-old (though, now, outdated) educational concept where teachers had children repeat facts out loud while writing them down.
+It’s the same concept behind the age-old educational concept where teachers had children repeat facts out loud while writing them down.
 Hearing the words, speaking them, seeing them written on the page, and actually writing them stimulates more senses at once, helping the information stick.

 In this way, when we’re reciting the Just for Today prayer, we’re literally building a positive thought pattern in our minds.
 The pathway is formed by the repetition of the act and fortified by associating those positive words with the positive feelings they bring us.
 It’s strengthened even more when those positive feelings help us create more positivity in the world by letting go of stress, loving ourselves a little more, and finding times and ways to help and love others.

-Eventually, this outlook becomes so entrenched, thinking positively simply becomes an afterthought.
+Eventually, this outlook becomes so entrenched that thinking positively simply becomes an afterthought.

 How Do You Use the Just for Today Meditation?

-As explained above, the just for today meditation takes on more mental might the more it’s used so many people find it helpful to incorporate a JFT prayer into their everyday routine.
+As explained above, the Just For Today meditation becomes more powerful the more often it’s used.
+Many people find it helpful to incorporate a JFT prayer into their everyday routine.

 This is even more effective if you can incorporate the meditation into a morning or evening routine, like when you’re brushing your teeth, so you can have access to your bathroom mirror.

-Watching yourself say the words not only activates even more areas of your brain, amplifying the power of the meditation even more but leaves an even deeper psychological impact, by letting you see yourself make those proclamations.
-By reciting the Just for Today prayer, you’re literally making a promise to yourself and when you look yourself in the eyes while making those pledges, they hold that much more weight.
+Watching yourself say the words not only activates even more areas of your brain, but it also leaves an even deeper psychological impact by letting you see yourself make those proclamations.

 That those promises only need to last just for today is another very special part of the meditation’s power—it’s a fresh start, and a new chance to live up to our own best intentions.